Maariee1/UrlShortener/README.md

-# COBOL---PROJECT
+# URL SHORTENER
-COBOL System Project
+Data Structure and Algorithm System Project

 1. Open your terminal or command prompt
-2. Clone the repository using the following command: git clone https://github.com/Aron-Stephen-C/COBOL---PROJECT.git
+2. Clone the repository using the following command: git clone https://github.com/Maariee1/UrlShortener.git
-3. Navigate to the project folder: cd COBOL---PROJECT
+3. Navigate to the project folder: cd UrlShortener

 # Make Changes Locally